hwayne/learntla-v2/docs/beginner/invariants.rst

 This just says that every single sequence has duplicates!
 So, like in programming, we want to write some kind of automated test to verify this is correct.

-In TLA+, the basic test we have is the :dfn:`invariant`.
+In TLA+, the basic test we have is the *invariant*.
 An invariant is something that must be true on every single step of the program, regardless of the initial values, regardless of where we are.

 The most common invariant we use in programming: static types!
 When I have a variable of type ``boolean``, I'm saying that all points in the program, the value of that variable is always true or false, never a string or 17.
 We can write that as a TLA+ operator: